HosseinSedghian/SQL-Practice-Problems/README.md

      Problem Solutions.sql
      ```

-## Usage

-Each SQL script in this repository corresponds to a specific problem in the book.
-The solutions are organized by chapter or topic.
-To use them:

-- Open your SQL client.
-- Connect to your database.
-- Execute any of the solution scripts to see the results.

 ## Contributing

 Contributions are welcome!
 Feel free to add more solutions, improve existing ones, or provide feedback.